 One of my favorite salads is the Fattoush Salad to prepare and indulge in.
 Despite its simplicity, the pomegranate molasses dressing adds a delightful combination of sweetness and tangy flavor to the mix of fresh herbs and crunchy pita bread.
 Simply delicious!

-The Fattoush salad recipe has become a classic dish throughout the Middle East.
-This tangy, flavorful recipe has just the right amount of crispiness from the lightly fried pita chips.
-The dressing is simple to make but is packed with flavor.
-The pomegranate molasses gives it the perfect sweet, tangy, savory balance that tastes fantastic.
+This fattoush salad recipe is a classic dish served throughout the Middle East.
+This tangy, flavorful salad has just the right amount of crispiness from the lightly fried pita chips.
+My fattoush salad dressing is simple to make but full of flavor.
+The pomegranate molasses gives it the perfect sweet, tangy, and savory balance that makes a fantastic salad.

-I made my version of this salad in my café and served it as a main entrée salad.
+I made my version of this salad in my cafe and served it as a main entree salad.
 I added lightly charred grilled chicken to the dish for a well-balanced meal.
-Everyone who tried my Fattoush salad loved it.
-It became the top-selling salad at my café.
-This salad will make a great side dish and served next to Oven Roasted chicken with Zaatar and sumac,
+Everyone who tried my fattoush salad loved it.
+It became the top-selling salad at my cafe.

 What is Fattoush?